hyunwoongko/llm-from-scratch/README.md

 # llm-from-scratch
-This project aims to perform RL training by implementing most of the code from scratch, except for PyTorch and Ray.
-Many components are implemented as minimal versions that omit details and include only the core logic, and they are intended for educational purposes rather than use in real large-scale RL training.
+This project aims to perform RLHF training from scratch, implementing almost all components manually except for PyTorch and Ray.
+Each module is a minimal, educational reimplementation of large-scale systems focusing on clarity and core concepts rather than production readiness.

 ## Contents
 1. mini-datasets